linode/docs/docs/guides/web-servers/nginx/getting-started-with-nginx-part-2-advanced-configuration/index.md

     add_header X-XSS-Protection "1; mode=block";

+See the [X-XSS-Protection](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-XSS-Protection) page on MDN for more information and other options.

 ### Referrer Policy

 This header controls policy of referrer information that should be included with requests.
-The policy below sends the origin, path, and query string when performing same-origin request, but only send the origin if protocol security level stays the same during cross-origin request, and send no header otherwise:
+The example below sends the origin, path, and query string when performing a *same-origin* request.
+For secure (HTTPS -> HTTPS) *cross-origin* requests, only the origin is sent.

     add_header Referrer-Policy strict-origin-when-cross-origin;

+See the [Referrer-Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Referrer-Policy) page on MDN for more information and other options.

 ### Content Security Policy